quinscape/babel-plugin-track-usage/README.md

 Track Usage Plugin
 ==================

 This is an experimental babel plugin that tracks the usage of a set of configured modules.
+It supports both ES5 and ES6 import syntax.

 Usage
 -----